Optical excitation of ultra-relativistic partially stripped ions: Conclusions

 \section{Conclusions}

 We have evaluated and summarized the available literature data on spectroscopic properties of partially stripped ions (Li-like Pb, H-like Pb, He-like Ca and Li-like Ca) considered for the Gamma Factory project.
-We have demonstrated that lifetimes of relevant excited levels of these ions are accurate to a percent level or better, while corresponding transition energies reach between four and six digit accuracy.
+We have demonstrated that lifetimes of relevant excited states of these ions are accurate to a percent level or better, while the corresponding transition energies reach between four and six digit accuracy.
 These numbers and their accuracies propagate into various parameters that will be necessary in experimental investigations.

-Next, we have investigated light--ion interactions in the context of optical pumping, identifying two regimes determined by spectral properties of the ions in the bunch, i.e.\ the transition linewidth and the Doppler broadening.
-We have shown that in the case of the Doppler broadening significantly exceeding the natural linewidth of the transition, efficient pumping needs to be based on the Rabi oscillation and an appropriate tuning of light as well as a precise choice of the pulse total energy and length.
-We have demonstrated that under optimized conditions as much as $70\%$ of the atoms can be excited.
-We have also shown that in the case of the extremely short lifetimes of the excited state, the atom can undergo multiple pumping-excitation cycles, significantly increasing the number of photons emitted from the bunch.
-By investigating three ions of interest (Li-like ${}^{208}_{\phantom{0}82}$Pb$^{79+}$, Li-like ${}^{40}_{20}$Ca$^{17+}$ and H-like ${}^{208}_{\phantom{0}82}$Pb$^{81+}$), we have identified the parameters optimizing the optical pumping and estimated the number of photons scattered by the PSI bunches.
+Next, we have investigated ion--light interactions in the context of optical excitation, identifying two regimes determined by spectral properties of the ions in the bunch, i.e., the transition linewidth and the Doppler broadening, and the light pulse.
+We have shown that in the case of the Doppler broadening significantly exceeding the natural linewidth of the transition, efficient excitation needs to be based on Rabi oscillations and a good choice of the pulse total energy and length.
+We have theoretically motivated that under optimized (not experimental) conditions as much as $70\%$ of the atoms can be excited.
+We have also shown that in the case of the extremely short lifetimes of the excited state, the atom can undergo multiple excitation--deexcitation cycles, significantly increasing the number of photons emitted from the bunch.
+By investigating three ions of interest (Li-like ${}^{208}_{\phantom{0}82}$Pb$^{79+}$, Li-like ${}^{40}_{20}$Ca$^{17+}$, and H-like ${}^{208}_{\phantom{0}82}$Pb$^{81+}$), we calculated the efficiency of the excitation for a realistic set of parameters and hence estimated the number of photons scattered by the PSI bunches, but also identified the parameters optimizing the optical excitation and maximizing the number of scattered photons.